vuxcode/pr1-project-MG-100/bug-list.md

 2. Same day around 19:00 - I changed the name of an ID above the script tags from question to questions and forgot to change the variable, so some kind of error occurred.

-25-04-08 13:50.
-My buttons appear stacked on top of each other after clicking on the start quiz button.
+- 25-04-08 13:50. *My buttons appear stacked on top of each other after clicking on the start quiz button.*

+- 25-04-12 17:00-18:00. *I changed name of the function "quizQuestions" to "startQuiz" because I want that to be the function to start it.
+However, now nothing happens when I click on it.
+I am trying to fix it and checking that the IDs are correct etc.*